 That keeps you from being just a man.

-Your tongue prowls out of what we thought was your mouth
+What we thought was your mouth

-But turned out to be the stoop of a brownstone in Red Hook —
+Stoop of a brownstone in Red Hook —

-Back when it was dangerous, obviously.
+Back before it was gentrified, obviously.

 In elegies we lament.

 So we lament that the

-That housed the best nights ever had or never had
+That housed the best nights ever

 Coins over the eyes of a dead Roman.